oskardudycz/EventSourcing.NetCore/README.md

 ### 1.3 What is Stream?

 Events are logically grouped into streams.
 In Event Sourcing, streams are the representation of the entities.
-All the entity state mutations ends up as the persisted events.
+All the entity state mutations end up as the persisted events.
 Entity state is retrieved by reading all the stream events and applying them one by one in the order of appearance.

 A stream should have a unique identifier representing the specific object.
 Each event has its own unique position within a stream.
 This position is usually represented by a numeric, incremental value.
 This number can be used to define the order of the events while retrieving the state.
-It can be also used to detect concurrency issues.
+It can also be used to detect concurrency issues.

 ### 1.4 Event representation